KelseyJ22/machine_translation/README.md

 Strategies:
 1. Part of speech tagging in Spanish to choose appropriate English translation
 2. Part of speech tagging in English to reorder adjectives and nouns
+3. Eliminate duplicates in English sentences (usually "to")
-3. NaiveBayes sentence probability to choose best translation from among options
+4. NaiveBayes sentence probability to choose best translation from among options
-4. NaiveBayes to test removal of words (because Spanish uses more words than English) 5.
+5. NaiveBayes to test removal of words (because Spanish uses more words than English)
-6.
+6. Address prepositions: "por"-->"by","of","from"; "que"-->"that","what"
-7.
-8.
+7. Bidirectional NaiveBayes to fix things like "web" before "spider"
+8. Idiomatic expression translation ("a ella le gusta"-->"she likes" rather than "to she it it pleases" as the dictionary would otherwise translate it)
+9.